Brownster/rss-exporter/README.md

 # RSS Exporter

 RSS Exporter periodically polls configured RSS or Atom feeds and exposes Prometheus metrics.
-Feed retrieval is retried with exponential backoff on errors.
+It is built on a minimal version of the company's `monitoring-maas` framework which schedules each feed scraper automatically.

 ## Usage